 More and more people all over the world are turning to chiropractors in order to reduce pain, increase function, and improve general wellbeing and quality of life.
-To such an extent that chiropractic has become the third most utilized health care profession worldwide after medicine and dentistry.
+To such an extent that chiropractic has become the third most utilised healthcare profession worldwide after medicine and dentistry.
 The main reason that chiropractic has grown in popularity so quickly is due to high levels of patient satisfaction with the chiropractic approach to healthcare.
 In Bristol, back pain is a significant problem.
 Recent research from the British Chiropractic Association shows that 47% of people in the South West suffer from back or neck pain!

 Since its inception, chiropractic has always been concerned with the body’s innate ability to self-regulate and self-heal.
 One of the reasons chiropractic care is so effective is because we treat the person rather than the condition or symptom (patient-centred care).
 By identifying the barriers that are impeding healing in a specific patient, we are able to address these to reduce pain and to help lead the individual back towards feeling healthy, thus promoting overall wellbeing.